Daniel-Diaz/hatex-guide/README.md

 To build the guide, first you need to install the library.

-Run the following commands to download and install the HEAD version (_requires git_).
+Run the following commands to download and install the HEAD version. _Requires git_.

     $ git clone git@github.com:Daniel-Diaz/hatex-guide.git
     $ cd hatex-guide